dabit3/appsync-image-rekognition/README.md

 $util.toJson($context.result)
 ```

-6. Add the new Lambda function Update the `fetchImage` resolver data source.
+6. Add the new Lambda function as a data source.
+Update the `fetchImage` resolver data source to use the new Lambda function as the datasource.

 7. Update the Lambda function code to the following (make sure to replace the bucket name with your bucket name):